 Native plants

-Native plants are plants that have existed in the landscape for a long time and usually they have evolved in a particular place along with other species creating specialized relationships with other species of plants, insects, birds, mammals and many other forms of life, creating dynamic and complex ecosystems.
+Native plants are plants that have existed in the landscape for a long time and have evolved in a particular place along with other species creating specialized relationships with other species of plants, insects, birds, mammals and many other forms of life, creating dynamic and complex ecosystems.

 Considerations for incorporating native plants into your landscape.